archql/TetrisWin/README.md

  | accept changes| ENTER                |

 - nickname is **unchangable** when
-  - client is in `REGSTRD` state
+  - client is connected to the server
   - game is started and score is not zero

+- (v7.+) client in `ON-LINE` state automatically gets *DEFAULT* nickname

 - *in theory* nicknames can use first 128 ANSI symbols, but support of such nicknames is *not guaranteed*!
-- there is nickname `@DEFAULT` which does not save your score nor displays on Leaderboard
+- nickname which starts with `@` symbol is considered as system.
+It does not save your score nor displays on Leaderboard
 - your last used nickname is auto saved by the app

 #### 🥇LEADERBOARD INFORMATION:🥇